-- Energy trading companies in the meaning of 'electricity undertaking' pursuant to Article 2(35) of Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity carrying out at least one of the following functions: transportation, supply, or purchase of electricity, and in the meaning of 'natural gas undertaking' pursuant to Article 2(1) of Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas carrying out at least one of the following functions: transportation, supply or purchase of natural gas, including liquefied natural gas ('LNG'); - Producers of electricity or natural gas in the meaning of Article 2(2) of Directive 2009/72/EC and Article 2(1) of Directive 2009/73/EC, including producers supplying their production to their in-house trading unit or energy trading company; - Shippers of natural gas; - Balance responsible entities; - Wholesale customers in the meaning of Article 2(8) of Directive 2009/72/EC and Article 2(29) of Directive 2009/73/EC; - Final customers in the meaning of Article 2(9) of Directive 2009/72/EC and Article 2(27) of Directive 2009/73/EC, acting as a single economic entity having a consumption capacity of 600 GWh or more per year for gas or electricity.
-If the consumption of a final customer takes place in
+- Energy trading companies in the meaning of 'electricity undertaking' pursuant to Article 2(57) of Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU carrying out at least one of the following functions: transportation, supply, or purchase of electricity,; in the meaning of 'natural gas undertaking' pursuant to Article 2(15) of Directive 2024/1788/EC of the European Parliament and of the Council of 13 June 2024 on common rules for the internal markets for renewable gas, natural gas and hydrogen, amending Directive (EU) 2023/1791 and repealing Directive 2009/73/EC, carrying out at least one of the following functions: transportation, supply or purchase of natural gas, including liquefied natural gas ('LNG'); and in the meaning of 'hydrogen undertaking' pursuant to Article 2(14) of Directive 2024/1788/EC of the European Parliament and of the Council of 13 June 2024 on common rules for the internal markets for renewable gas, natural gas and hydrogen, amending Directive 2024/1788/EC of the European Parliament and of the Council of 13 June 2024 on common rules for the internal markets for renewable gas, natural gas and hydrogen, amending Directive 2024/1788/EC of the European Parliament and of the Council of 13 June 2024 on common rules for the internal markets for renewable gas, natural gas and hydrogen, amending Directive (EU) 2023/1791 and repealing Directive 2009/73/EC, carrying out at least one of the following functions: transportation, supply or purchase of hydrogen; - Producers of electricity, hydrogen or natural gas in the meaning of Article 2(38) of 2 of the Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU (recast)

-&lt;sup>27 Cf. Art.
+&lt;sup>42 Cf. Art.
 2(57) of Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU (hereafter 'Directive 2019/944'), recasting Directive 2009/72/EC, where the 'electricity undertaking' is defined as a natural or legal person who carries out at least one of the following functions: generation, transmission, distribution, aggregation, demand response, energy storage, supply or purchase of electricity, and who is responsible for the commercial, technical or maintenance tasks related to those functions, but does not include final customers.